English at Walton Hall Academy

 At Walton Hall Academy we believe that it is vital that we not only teach children to read and to write with competence, confidence and as much independence as possible, but that we inspire and stimulate them so that they want to read and write.
 Embedding literacy across the curriculum and promoting high standards are an integral part of learning across all subjects.
 Through all of our lessons, and at all levels, literacy skills are encouraged and promoted so that the skills taught in specific English lessons can be applied, practiced and consolidated effectively.

 All groups in KS3 will follow a programme of study, linked to a common text or theme, wherever possible, incorporating a wide range of appropriately differentiated and engaging activities.

-Students requiring a sensory pathway will follow an English programme which appeals to the physical senses with links to developing language and communication skills and signing skills using Makaton.
+Students within our seekers pathway will follow an English programme which appeals to the physical senses with links to developing language and communication skills and signing skills using Makaton.

 Key Stage 4

-Students following a sensory pathway and the Booster group follow a two year rolling programme in Personal Progress where lessons are delivered through daily morning communication sessions, sensory stories and enrichment activities and are linked with the KS4 texts where appropriate.
-Students develop basic communication skills using Makaton signing and resources using Communication in Print.
+Students following our seekers pathway and some students who follow our explorers pathway follow a two year rolling programme in Personal Progress where lessons are delivered through daily morning communication sessions, sensory stories and enrichment activities and are linked with the KS4 texts where appropriate.
+Students further develop basic communication skills using Makaton signing and resources using Communication in Print.
 Reading and writing skills are delivered via a topic based structure and are embedded across the entire curriculum.

 Key Stage 5

 English in Post 16 is an integral part of the curriculum and a highly valued tool that we believe all our learners should be equipped with to the highest possible standard.
 We aim to achieve this by consolidating previous learning and building on skills, knowledge and experience already within a students’ understanding and guiding them to a level of attainment appropriate for their future needs, whether that be work, training or supported living.